 As members of Christ’s body enjoying an organic union with him implies that he cannot hate us, he is bound to nourish and cherish us now and always.

-Its a vital union: Christ operates within us as our life and becomes the dominating principle within us (Gal.
+: Christ operates within us as our life and becomes the dominating principle within us (Gal.
 2:20; Col. 3:3-4).

 Galatians 2:20 King James Version (KJV)